 There are two types of vitamin A; one that is found in animal protein and dairy known as retinol, and one that is found in certain vegetables known as beta-carotene.
 Unlike other animals, cats cannot take the active form of vitamin A (beta-carotene) and process it into retinol (which is vital for their health).

-Unlike humans, cats do not create vitamin D through absorption of sunlight through the skin.
+Unlike humans, cats do not create vitamin D through the absorption of sunlight through the skin.
 They require their pray to have vitamin D levels in them.
 This vitamin is also rarely found in vegetation unless it was fortified with synthetic vitamin D.

 As for arachidonic acid, this is needed by your cat’s body in order to produce an inflammatory response which is important for things like allergies, blood clotting, and general reproductive health.
 It enables the cat’s body to protect itself like a band-aid.